gurkirt/realtime-action-detection/README.md

 We build on Pytorch [implementation](https://github.com/amdegroot/ssd.pytorch) of SSD by Max deGroot, Ellis Brown.
 We made few changes like (different learning rate for bias and weights during optimization) and simplified some parts to accommodate ucf24 dataset.

+## UPDATE yo PYTORCH 1.2
+The previous version was in pytorch 0.2.
+The current one works on pytorch 1.2.
+Not everything is verified with current except single stream rgb training and testing, but everything should work alright.
+Here is the [link](https://github.com/gurkirt/realtime-action-detection/tree/c485c9016e6bb4c21798c03adfdfc09e3e67553b) to the previous version.

 ### Table of Contents
 - <a href='#installation'>Installation</a>